 The majority of searches will start on line but we recommend speaking to your local Alexander & Co office to discuss your requirements, the team will know of properties coming onto the market before they make it on to the property websites.

 Once you have found the properties you want to view the agent will be able to arrange viewings and accompany these with you

 2. Viewings and securing a property

-When you are out viewing properties you should look at things that are important to you but not necessarily obvious at first, broadband, mobile phone reception and cable/satellite TV are always going to be important factors to consider.
-Check out the space inside cupboards and wardrobes for storage space, what furniture and kitchen appliances are included within the rental as well as parking arrangements and any outdoor space with the property.
+When you are out viewing properties you should look at things that are important to you but not necessarily obvious at first, for example broadband, mobile phone reception and cable/satellite TV.
+Check out the space inside cupboards and wardrobes for storage space, what furniture and kitchen appliances are included within the rental, as well as parking arrangements and any outdoor space with the property.
 The property will have an Energy Performance Certificate (EPC) which gives a guide on the energy efficiency of the property which will affect your energy bills.

 The rental market moves much faster than the sales market, so if you see the perfect property, you may have to act quickly to secure it.
 We recommend always being prepared with the relevant documents, such as a form of identification and confirmation of your address.

 Once you have found the right flat or house to call home, you will need to pay a holding deposit of one week’s rent to state your intention, as well as providing more information to the agent about when you want to move.

 You will need to provide proof of your "Right to Rent" under the immigration act.